fidelsurtida/snake/README.md

   - Added Score points floater after eating any kind of food.
 - April 29, 2024
   - Fixed spawn of food and food buff to prevent very close area spawns to each other.
+  - Transferred particle system to the main Food class and added health effect on basic apple.

 <br>
 <b>This project is currently under development.</b>